indika/blog/_posts/2013-10-25-cooking-with-chef.md

 This was not obvious to me at first.
 It was possible that it would only sending instructions.

-Databags are annoying, yet feel necessary.
-Errors only become apparent during the cook.
+Databags are annoying, yet they feel necessary.
+Debugging broken data bags are slow.
 However, they seem important and my struggled attempt to justify them are as follows:

 - The Chef server could be compromised
 - Can manage data bags in source control without plain text